Understanding the Initial Situation

 St Paul Pipeworks recently installed an A. O. Smith Voltex Water Heater in a customer’s home.
 A Voltex is an electric water heater with a heat pump located inside of its tank.
+The heat pump is a key component that extracts heat from the surrounding air and uses it to heat the water, making it an energy-efficient option for homeowners.
 The customer’s home was using well water for their home water supply.

-About two days after the water heater was installed their hot water smelled and tasted bad.
+About two days after the water heater was installed, the hot water smelled and tasted bad.
 The smell is similar to a rotten egg or sulfur smell, so the customer noticed it immediately.
 The drinking water was described as tasting rusty.

 The plumbers at St Paul Pipeworks did some research and soon realized that the anode rod that came with the water heater was reacting with some sort of bacteria in their well creating the smell and bad taste.

 All wells have bacteria of some kind in them.
-St Paul Pipeworks took three samples for analysis of the customer’s well water.
+St Paul Pipeworks took three samples to analyze the customer’s well water.
 These included their filtered well water and their hot water after the hot water had been heated.

-The results showed that the solution was to remove the anode rod and replace it with an electrified anode rod.
-Once the new rod was replaced, the plumber also ran a solution of bleach through the customer’s whole hot water system, and it corrected the smell and taste almost immediately.
+The results showed that the solution was to remove and replace the anode rod with an electrified anode rod.
+Once the new rod was replaced, the plumber also ran a bleach solution through the customer’s whole hot water system, correcting the smell and taste almost immediately.

 The plumbers at St Paul Pipeworks always try to caution customers not to assume that all water coming into households is the same – it is not.
-Water in every city varies a lot, especially if you are using well water.
+Water in every city varies greatly, especially if you use well water.

-There are some city water systems that treat the water completely so a lot of these issues never arise.
-Some city water systems only partially treat the water and there are some cities that do not treat the water at all.
-These cities essentially have a city well or multiple city wells and the water coming into your home is untreated, so you must have a personal system in your home to treat your own water.
+Some cities treat their water supply completely, so many of these issues never arise.
+Some city water systems only partially treat the water, and some cities do not treat the water at all.
+These municipalities essentially have a city well, or multiple city wells, and the water coming into your home is untreated, so you must have a personal system in your home to treat your own water.

-It is important to know how your city treats your water because certain water can be aggressive.
+Knowing how your city treats your water is essential because some water can be aggressive.
 It can wear out your pipes and fixtures if the water is too hard or has other properties that are aggressive.
-Typically, you can contact your local cities water department to learn what is in your water, and/or you can have your water tested free of charge to find out what is in it.
+Typically, you can contact your local city’s water department to learn what is in your water, or you can have your water tested free of charge to find out what is in it.

 If you are having a problem with your water heater and are looking to have it repaired or to install a new one or are just looking for a quality plumber in the St. Paul and Minneapolis metro area, give St Paul Pipeworks a call today.